 The primary mechanic has the responsibility to sort out any issues with the sublet repair.
 You should never be expected to negotiate a resolution with a sublet repairer unless you organized that part of the repair.

 Now, this can be a long and drawn-out process, but it doesn’t need to be!
 Disputes do arise, but most repairers are willing to work with a customer towards a resolution.
-So it is always best to try and resolve the issue yourself by talking politely to the repairer and be clear about what the problem is and you believe needs to be done about it.
+So it is always best to try and resolve the issue yourself by talking politely to the repairer and be clear about what the problem is and what you believe needs to be done about it.
 If genuine, most repairers will appreciate the opportunity to make things right.
 Even if it is a simple misunderstanding, it is their opportunity to set the record straight and keep you a customer.

 If your vehicle develops an issue that you suspect is related to a previous repair, always return to the original repairer.
 If this isn’t possible, you should at least contact them before authorizing any further work.
 If you do take it to another repairer, it is best that you ask them to contact the original repairer as they may be able to shed some light on the history of the vehicle/fault and negotiate to have it resolved.